AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 - :ada:`Low_Order_First`: first bit of the record is the least significant bit.

-The declarations from the :ada:`Registers` package also makes use of aspects that we haven't seen yet.
-Aspects :ada:`Size` and :ada:`Import` will be discussed in the section that explains how to :ref:`map structures to bit-fields <Mapping_Structures_To_Bit_Fields>` in chapter 6.
+The declarations from the :ada:`Registers` package also makes use of the :ada:`Import`, which is sometimes necessary when creating overlays.
+When used in the context of object declarations, it avoids default initialization (for data types that have it.).
+Aspect :ada:`Import` will be discussed in the section that explains how to
+:ref:`map structures to bit-fields <Mapping_Structures_To_Bit_Fields>` in
+chapter 6.
 Please refer to that chapter for more details.
-This is a brief explanation of these aspects:

-- The :ada:`Size` aspect indicates the minimum number of bits required to represent an object, and it can be used to confirm expectations.
-In the case of the :ada:`PMC_SCER_Register` type above, it has the compiler confirm that the record type will fit into the expected 16 bits.

-- The :ada:`Import` is sometimes necessary when creating overlays.
-When used in the context of object declarations, it avoids default initialization (for data types that have it.)

 .. admonition:: Details about :ada:`'Size`

-    When applied to a type, the :ada:`Size` aspect is telling the compiler to not make record or array components of a type :ada:`T` any smaller than :ada:`X` bits.
-Therefore, a common usage for this aspect is to just confirm
-    expectations: developers specify :ada:`'Size` to tell the compiler that :ada:`T` should fit :ada:`X` bits, and the compiler will tell them if they are right (or wrong).
+    In the example above, we're using the :ada:`Size` aspect in the declaration of the :ada:`PMC_SCER_Register` type.
+In this case, the effect is that it has the compiler confirm that the record type will fit into the expected 16 bits.

     That's what the aspect does for type :ada:`PMC_SCER_Register` in the example above, as well as for the types :ada:`Bit`, :ada:`UInt5` and